 A Limited Liability Company (LLC) is designed to provide the limited liability features of a corporation and the tax efficiencies and operational flexibility of a partnership.
 All profits and losses are “passed through” the business to each member of the LLC.

 A cooperative is a business or organization owned by and operated for the benefit of those using its services.
 Profits and earnings generated by the cooperative are distributed among the members, also known as user-owners.
+Create your business entity with just 4 simple steps,

 A corporation is an independent legal entity owned by shareholders.
 This means that the corporation itself, not the shareholders that own it, is held legally liable for the actions and debts the business incurs.